ArefMYTB/Artifact_Removal/Data/README.md

 └── n

-Mask & Original images may be more than one image.(e.g. Mask_1 -- Mask_2)
+Mask & Reference images may be more than one image.(e.g. Mask_1 -- Mask_2)

-Original_1 consistently represents the non-defective version of the distorted image across all dataset.
+Flawless consistently represents the non-defective version of the distorted image across all dataset.

-Same thing for Texture.

-For "None" we simply copy the non-defective image as distorted.
+Reference images are same person but in different pose or clothes.